Unique One of a Kind Oil Paintings

 Over the past 30 years I have taught and exhibited throughout the world.
-Locations include the Galerie Krone in Zurich Switzerland, Stanford University CA, Louise Bascom Gallery NC, Wildacres NC, The Ringling School of Art and Design and The John & Mable Ringling Museum of Art in Sarasota FL
+Locations include The Ringling School of Art and Design and The John & Mable Ringling Museum of Art in Sarasota FL, J.E.
+Vorrhees Gallery, the Galerie Krone in Zurich Switzerland, Stanford University CA, Louise Bascom Gallery NC, and Wildacres NC,

 My current work is focused on painting figures that softly merge into ethereal dreamlike settings.
 They're portrayed in either contemplative moments or as interacting with one another.
 As a photographer as well as an artist, I approach each composition like a photograph, envisioning possible outcomes that stimulate, intrigue or excite me, and use those as the central focus for my art.
 Atmosphere is integral throughout, as I strive to infuse each work with feelings of compassion and caring.
 Based on my belief that we see ourselves in others allows for reflection not only on whatever may be happening in my compositions, but also what may be happening within us.

 I love the rich transparent organic feel of oil paints and since the introduction of solvent-free medium, oils have become my favorite form of expression.